 Figures A through H

-These illustrations show the plans for the porch, deck framing, gable framing, ledger, truss block, side walls and the end wall.
+These illustrations show the plans for the screened in porch, deck framing, gable framing, ledger, truss block, side walls and the end wall.

-To print these plans, see Additional Information at the end of this story.
+To print these how to build a porch plans, see Additional Information at the end of this story.

 Build the deck square and level